department-of-veterans-affairs/vagov-content/pages/family-member-benefits/index.md

         description: Apply for a Certificate of Eligibility for VA home loan programs to buy, build, repair, or refinance a home.
       - url: /education/survivor-dependent-benefits/
         label: Education benefits for surviving spouse and dependent children
         description: Find out if you're eligible and how to apply for help with paying for school or job training through our Survivors' and Dependents' Education Assistance Program (also known as Chapter 35).
-Or, if your parent or spouse was an active-duty service member who died in the line of duty on or after September 11, 2001, find out how to apply for the Marine Gunnery Sergeant John David Fry Scholarship (Fry Scholarship).
+If your parent or spouse was an active-duty service member who died in the line of duty on or after September 11, 2001, find out how to apply for the Marine Gunnery Sergeant John David Fry Scholarship (Fry Scholarship).
   - id: "caregiver"
     title: Benefits and services for family members caring for a Veteran or service member
     links: